-Business Intelligence (BI) is a business-technical process for the correct evaluation of company data.
-Key valuable information is analyzed and prepared to provide significant support to senior executives, managers, and other end users to make targeted business decisions.
+Business Intelligence (BI) is a business management, technical process for the correct evaluation of company data.
+Important usable information is analyzed and processed accordingly to provide executives, managers and other end users with significant support in making targeted business decisions.

-The term "Business Intelligence" appears for the first time in the 1958 published article "A Business Intelligence System" by Hans Peter Luhn.
-We finally owe it to the well-known Gartner Group that the general term Business Intelligence (BI) then established itself worldwide in the early 1990s.
+The term "Business Intelligence" first appeared in the 1958 technical paper "A Business Intelligence System" by Hans Peter Luhn.
+It is ultimately thanks to the well-known Gartner Group that the general term Business Intelligence (BI) then established itself worldwide in the early 1990s.

-The aim of Business Intelligence is to use the intertwining of data to identify the constantly growing relationships between all business units in order to draw business conclusions.
+The goal of Business Intelligence is to recognize the constantly growing connections between all areas of a company by means of the integration of data in order to be able to draw business conclusions.

 Due to the continuous development of Business Intelligence Software in the last years, many advantages for usage have arisen.
 Accelerating and improving decision-making is key, as well as optimizing internal and external business processes, increasing efficiency, and gaining competitive advantage over competitors in their own industry.
 Business Intelligence systems also help to identify market trends or to identify business problems early to solve them.

 The good old industry experience and the classic decision from the gut is increasingly replaced by well-founded, data-driven decisions.
 Business Intelligence Software helps to analyze big data (big data) to give people a huge overview.
 Furthermore, predictive decisions can be made with new statistical methods, pattern recognition, etc.